-Interestingly, Jodhpur has its houses painted all blue and the reason for this is not entirely known.
+Interestingly, Jodhpur, another Incredible Colors of India has its houses painted all blue and the reason for this is not entirely known.
 However, rumor has it that one part of the city was painted blue during the 15th century as per the orders of Rah Jodha; even the lanes were blue.

 While Jodhpur is known as the Blue City, you can see the beautiful Rajasthani women walking around wearing multi-colored skirts with bright scarves and headgear.
 Even the men wear colorful dresses and turbans.
 Walking around in this bustling city is definitely a memory to behold.
 The yellows and oranges and reds in the residents’ attire certainly make it warm and inviting.

 2. Spiritual Vibes of Dashashwamedh Ghat in Varanasi, Uttar Pradesh